Cameron tells Britons austerity solution to crisis

 By Keith Weir and Matt Falloon

-MANCHESTER, England Prime Minister David Cameron will warn Britons on Wednesday that the road back to full economic health will be a long one, but urge them to stick with his coalition's austerity programme saying it is the only way to deal with the world debt crisis.
+MANCHESTER, England, Oct 5 Prime Minister David Cameron will warn Britons on Wednesday that the road back to full economic health will be a long one, but urge them to stick with his coalition's austerity programme saying it is the only way to deal with the world debt crisis.

 Cameron will deliver the message in his closing speech to the ruling Conservative Party's annual conference -- an event that has been overshadowed by the financial crisis in the European Union, its main trading partner.